See what questions

 Hyperthyroidism occurs when the thyroid produces too much thyroid hormone and makes the body use more energy than it should.
 Symptoms may include nervousness, irritability, shaky hands, increased perspiration, warm skin, thinning hair, weight loss, decreased menstruation, eye changes, and weak leg muscles.
 Grave's disease is the most common form of hyperthyroidism.
 It is an autoimmune condition in which the body produces antibodies that overstimulate the thyroid gland, so that it produces too much thyroid hormone.
 (Source: excerpt from Thyroid Disease: NWHIC)

-Hyperthyroidism occurs when the thyroid produces too much thyroid hormone and makes...
+Hyperthyroidism occurs when the thyroid produces too much thyroid hormone...
 (Source: excerpt from Thyroid Disease: NWHIC)

 The clinical syndrome that reflects the response of the peripheral tissues to an excess of thyroid hormone.

 - (Source - Diseases Database)

 An overactive thyroid gland; pathologically excessive production of thyroid hormones or the condition resulting from excessive production of thyroid hormones

 Too much thyroid hormone.
 Symptoms include weight loss, chest pain, cramps, diarrhea, and nervousness.
 Also called overactive thyroid.